 5.3.1 For other than Magnesite Refractory Materials

 5.3.1.1 Weigh accurately 1.0 g of the test sample into a beaker or a porcelain dish and add to it 40 ml to 50 ml of dilute hydrochloric acid.
 Cover the beaker by means of a suitable cover glass immediately after the addition of the acid.
-As soon as effervescence stops, wash the lower surface of the cover glass into the beaker and set contents for drying and baking at 110 °C to 115°C. After baking for about 20 minutes to 25 minutes, cool to room temperature, add 25 ml to 30 ml dilute hydrochloric acid, boil and filter.
+As soon as effervescence stops, wash the lower surface of the cover glass into the beaker and set contents for drying and baking at 110 °C to 115°C. After baking for about 20 min to 25 min, cool to room temperature, add 25 ml to 30 ml dilute hydrochloric acid, boil and filter.
 Thoroughly transfer all the residue as well as that adhering to the sides of the beaker, to the filter by hot water.
 Wash the residue free from chlorides by means of hot water.
 Collect the filtrate and washings in the same beaker and preserve it.

 5.3.1.2 Transfer the filtrate with its residue into a previously heated platinum crucible and char at low temperature.
 Finally ignite at 900 °C to 950 °C and cool.